ULHPC/tutorials/tools/cli/modules.md

 ## Software sets

-At this Currently, the ULHPC provides the software sets 2019a (default) and 2019b (devel).
+Currently, the ULHPC provides the software sets 2019a (default) and 2019b (devel).
 We encourage you to use right now 2019b, by redefining the `MODULEPATH` variable as explained in the next section, as it will soon be promoted as the next default environment.